 This feature enables you to increase the number of defined logical drives up to 2048 for each storage subsystem.
-The number of logical drives will depend on your controller model.
-For more information see the "Number of supported logical drives" on page 13
+The maximum number of logical drives is dependent upon your controller model.
+For more information see "Number of supported logical drives" on page 14.

-Storage Partitioning
+Storage partitioning